Easy Smoked Meatloaf Recipe (better than Granny’s!)

 STEP 2 | Mixing the ingredients

-Crumble the ground chuck in a large mixing bowl.
+Crumble the ground chuck in a large bowl.
 Then add your minced onion, bread crumbs, ketchup, milk, whisked eggs, garlic, parsley, and spices.

 Time to mix.
 Use your hands (which works best) or a large wooden spoon to mix the ingredients until they are well blended.